ztyyLV/web-twain-docs/faq/change-display-language.md

 };
 ```

-For the Dynamsoft Service installation message below, you can customize the displayed language by searching for ‘Dynamsoft.\_show_install_dialog’ in dynamsoft.webtwain.install.js, and change the displayed language accordingly.
+For the Dynamsoft Service installation message below, you can customize the display language by searching for 'Dynamsoft._show_install_dialog' in dynamsoft.webtwain.install.js, and changing the display language accordingly.

 ![install dialog]({{site.assets}}imgs/install-dialog.png)